What is Ayurveda

 • Shaman Chikitsa: Medicines are given to treat the disease or imbalance in Dosha.
 These are herbal medicines.

-• Shodhan Chikitsa: Purification Procedure or Panchkarma Procedures in which the imbalanced Dosha is eliminated from the body.
+• Shodhan Chikitsa: Purification Procedure or Panchakarma Procedures in which the imbalanced Dosha is eliminated from the body.
 These are recommended to patient based on the imbalanced Doshas.

 Panchakarma means “Five Procedures”.
 These five cleansing procedures remove accumulated waste materials in the body.
 Meant for both healthy and sick.

-2. Virechan – Cleaning the bowels with medicines
+2. Virechan – Cleaning the Bowel with Medicines

 3. Basti – Medicated oil Enema in Rectal Column